flexchar/youtuberis/README.md

 > **TIP**: Append commands with `&` to run in the background.
 Or use `Ctrl + Z` to pause and then `bg` to resume in the background.
 For instance, `yarn run watch &` will automatically execute in the background.
 So you can run multiple commands within same terminal instance.

+> Note that webpack favicon generator may throw a console error `node_modules/phantomjs-prebuilt/lib/phantom/bin/phantomjs: error while loading shared libraries: libfontconfig.so.1: cannot open shared object file: No such file or directory`.
+A fix that worked for me was to `apt install libfontconfig`.

 ### Laravel Mix function